 We feel that this is manipulative and the vendor needs to provide this information as soon as possible.

-> - The Fund Trader is an EA services that lets you copy the trade of a master account.
+- The Fund Trader is an EA service that lets you copy the trade of a master account.

-> - The robot works on a selection of 18 currency pairs including majors and minors.
+- The robot works on a selection of 18 currency pairs including majors and minors.

 - The strategy involves manual and automated analysis to discover entry and exit points.